tarantool/metrics/doc/monitoring/plugins.rst

                 end
             end

-        :return: Concatenation of ``observation`` objects across all created collectors.
+        :return: A concatenation of ``observation`` objects across all created collectors.

             ..  code-block:: lua